Rapid Weight Loss Side Effects

 Okay, now on to the research and dirty facts about rapid weight loss plans:

-According to many scientists, nutritionists, doctors and other healthcare professionals there is no such thing as a fast weight loss diet that actually promotes long-term health and weight improvements.
+According to many scientists, nutritionists, doctors and other healthcare professionals there is no such thing as a fast weight loss diet that promotes long-term health and weight improvements.

 Well, that is not entirely true.